Bojangles Coliseum: Hockey

 Before the third iteration of the Checkers (AHL) returned in 2015, Bojangles' was the home of minor league hockey for many years prior.
 The first instance started in 1956, when the Baltimore Clippers moved to Charlotte to become the first iteration of the Checkers.
 The building hosted its first hockey match in January 1956 before a sold-out crowd of over 10,000.
 The club lasted until 1977, when they folded.
 In 1993, the ECHL version of the Checkers started and won a championship in 1996.
-The second iteration of the Checkers played at the Coliseum until 2005, with the franchise surrendering its licence to the ECHL when the Carolina Hurricanes moved their AHL franchise from Albany (NY) in 2010, creating the third iteration.
+The second iteration of the Checkers played at the Coliseum until 2005, when the franchise surrendering its licence to the ECHL in 2010, when the Carolina Hurricanes moved their AHL franchise from Albany (NY), creating the third iteration.
 The Coliseum would have been available to host playoff games in either the ECHL or AHL during the following decade (due to possible scheduling conflicts with Spectrum), but this never occurred as the Bobcats (as the NBA team was called) never made the playoffs during the time (the current Charlotte NBA franchise, which began in 2004, has never won a playoff series).